ckormanyos/e_float-2021/README.md

 called `gmp::e_float` and `mpfr::e_float`, respectively.

 e_float-2021 is derived from the original work mentioned above.
-In this derived work, the code has been updated to conform with C++11, 14, 17, 20.
-The code has been modernized and a dedicated effort has been made to keep it compatible with C++ language evolution.
+The e_float-2021 code has been updated to conform with C++11, 14, 17, 20.
+It has been both maintained and modernized, and a dedicated effort has been made retain compatibility with C++ language evolution.
-Certain special function tests have been removed retaining just a core of the most essential key functions and tests in e_float-2021.
+Certain special function tests have been removed from the larger scope of the original published work, retaining just a core of the most essential key functions and tests in e_float-2021.